SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 .. figure:: _static/spherical_discretization.png
   :width: 100%

   Classical spherical discretization (a) and the spherical discretization with solid angle correction (b).
+This figure has been generated with the following `Python script <_static/vranic_spherical_discretization.py>`_.

 To composate this phenomenon, the discretization (number of cells) in :math:`\theta`, :math:`N_\theta`, is made to depend on :math:`\phi` so that the solid angle is approximatly constant.
 For this aim, a reference solid angle :math:`\Omega_{ref}` has to be set .
 It corresponds to the solid angle at the smallest  :math:`|\phi|` value with the :math:`\theta` discretization given by the user in the namelist.
 For larger :math:`|\phi|` values, the :math:`\theta` discretization :math:`N_\theta` varies to satisfy :math:`\Omega = \sin{(\phi)}\Delta \theta \Delta \phi = \Omega_{ref}`.
 An example of such a discretization is shown in :numref:`fig_spherical_discretization` b).

-Accumulation effect
+2.4 Accumulation effect
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+.. _vranic_namelist:

-Namelist
+3. Namelist
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _vranic_simulation results:

-Simulation results
+4. Simulation results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^